Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Mock catalog

 where ($\alpha_0,\delta_0$) are the BCRS coordinates of the source at a reference time $t_0$ provided by \textit{Gaia}.
-Only the brightest stars will have the location offset in the perpendicular ``Across Scan Direction'' (AC).
+Only the brightest stars will have a location offset in the perpendicular ``Across Scan Direction'' (AC).
 For simplicity, we will only use the AL location for all the stars in our mock catalog.
 The timestamp and scan angle for each epoch will be the same for all stars in the catalog.
 The data points are evenly spread over 40 timestamps between the start and end of the observations covered by \textit{Gaia} DR4.
 (The \textit{Gaia} nominal mission time is from Jul 2014 to Jul 2019 \cite{prusti2016gaia} but we use Jan 2015 to Dec 2019 for simplicity.)
-The scan angle is randomly drawn from $[0, 2\pi)$.
 An additional 40 points about two hours apart from the first set of 40 points (with the same set of scan angles) are added to the time series to mimic the scanning law described in ref.~\cite{prusti2016gaia}, for a combined total of 80 data points.

+We note that our pipeline is also capable of using \textit{Gaia}'s Observation Forecast Tool (GOST) to obtain more accurate scan angles and observation timestamps for each source.\footnote{The \textit{Gaia}'s Observation Forecast Tool (\url{https://gaia.esac.esa.int/gost/}) provides a forecast of \textit{Gaia} observations and scan angles.} In appendix~\ref{sec:gost}, we further discuss GOST and show limits on dark compact objects obtained using a mock catalog generated with GOST, analogous to the limits shown in section~\ref{sec:results}.
+We also discuss how GOST affects \textit{Gaia}'s ability to discover BHs.
+We emphasize that these limits and \textit{Gaia}'s discovery potential are only marginally different to the ones obtained in the simplified data scenario where all sources are observed exactly 80 times.
+Therefore, all subsequent sections assume this simplified scenario.